A Polynomial Number of Random Points does not Determine the Volume of a Convex Body: Introduction

-A simple application of Yao's lemma will help us assume that the algorithm is deterministic.
+To go on with the proof, a simple application of Yao's lemma will help us assume that the algorithm is deterministic.
 A deterministic algorithm is actually a function $F : \mathbb{R}^{n^{\kappa + 1}} \to \mathbb{R}$ which takes a sequence of points and returns the volume of the body.
-If the total variation distance between the probabilities $P_1$ and $P_2$ defined above is small, then, there exist a set $A \subset \mathbb{R}^{n^{\kappa + 1}}$ which has a high probability with respect to both $P_1$ and $P_2$.
+If the total variation distance between the probabilities $P_1$ and $P_2$ defined above is small, then, there exists a set $A \subset \mathbb{R}^{n^{\kappa + 1}}$ which has a high probability with respect to both $P_1$ and $P_2$.
 Obviously, for all $x \in A$, $F(x)$ is wrong in approximating the volume of at least one of the families. \\

-In section 2, we will describe how we build these families of bodies, $\{K_{\alpha} \}$, using a random construction which starts from a euclidean ball, to which deletions which cut out parts of it, generated by some Poisson process, are applied.
+In section 2, we will describe how we build these families of bodies, $\{K_{\alpha} \}$, using a random construction which starts from a Euclidean ball, to which deletions which cut out parts of it, generated by some Poisson process, are applied.
 Then, using elementary properties of the Poisson process and some concentration of measure properties of the ball, we will see that the correlation between different points in polynomially long sequence of random points generated uniformly from the body will be very weak (with respect to the generation of the body itself).
 Using this fact, we will only have to inspect the distribution of a single random point.
 The construction will have a spherically-symmetric nature, so the density of a single random point will only depend on its distance from the origin, and therefore we will only have to care about the distribution of the distance of a point from the origin in the generated bodies.
 The role of the following section, which is more technical but fairly delicate, will be to calibrate this construction so that these families have different volumes, yet, approximately the same distribution of distance from the origin. \\ \\